The Celebration Tour: Concert synopsis

-"Holiday" is performed underneath a disco ball on the circular stage, set up to resemble Danceteria and Paradise Garage, as Bob plays as a bouncer who won't let Madonna enter the club.
-The number ends with the dancers slowly dropping to the floor.
-Madonna covers the last one with her trenchcoat and disappears under the stage.
-Following the opening verse of "In This Life" (1992), "Live to Tell" is sung with the singer flying over the audience on the portal frame.
-Images of people who died of HIV/AIDS are projected on the screens and throughout the venue.
-"Like a Prayer" closes the act.
-Mashed up with Madonna's own "Act of Contrition", and "Unholy" (2022) by Sam Smith and Kim Petras, it is performed atop a rotating carousel with crosses depicting a chapel, and dancers as half naked crucifixes.
-At the end, her son David Banda plays the guitar solo from "Act of Contrition" dressed as a Prince look-alike, while the screens show the message "I Would Die 4 U".
+"Holiday" was performed underneath a disco ball on the circular stage, set up to resemble Danceteria and Paradise Garage, as Bob played as a bouncer who won't let Madonna enter the club.
+The number ended with the dancers slowly dropping to the floor.
+Madonna covered the last one with her trenchcoat and disappeared under the stage.
+Following the opening verse of "In This Life" (1992), "Live to Tell" was sung with the singer flying over the audience on the portal frame.
+Images of people who died of HIV/AIDS were projected on the screens and throughout the venue.
+"Like a Prayer" closed the act.
+Mashed up with Madonna's own "Act of Contrition", and "Unholy" (2022) by Sam Smith and Kim Petras, it was performed atop a rotating carousel with crosses depicting a chapel, and dancers as half naked crucifixes.
+At the end, her son David Banda played the guitar solo from "Act of Contrition" dressed as a Prince look-alike, while the screens showed the message "I Would Die 4 U".

-The second act begins with an interlude set to the instrumental of "Living for Love" (2014).
-Then, Bob appears on the screens and gives a brief speech about relationships in the 1990s.
-"Erotica" is performed with Madonna and the troupe in boxing gear.
-The string introduction of "Papa Don't Preach" plays as Madonna recreates the masturbation sequence of the Blond Ambition tour with a dancer wearing one of the tour's costumes on the red velvet bed from that tour.
-An orgy-like performance of "Justify My Love" follows.
-After singing the first verse of "Fever", a mash-up of "Hung Up" and its remix, "Hung Up on Tokischa", is performed by Madonna amid topless dancers; Dominican rapper Tokischa makes an appearance on video.
-For "Bad Girl", Madonna's joined by her daughter Mercy James on piano.
-The ballroom performance of "Vogue" features the troupe, including Estere, breakdancing and voguing.
-They're dressed in ballroom-inspired costumes, and strut on the catwalk as Madonna and a guest judge them.
-Policemen then subdue the singer, giving way to a shortened performance of "Human Nature".
-The act ends with "Crazy for You", which sees the singer hug a dancer decked out in the bondage costume from the original "Human Nature" music video.
+The second act began with an interlude set to the instrumental of "Living for Love" (2014).
+Then, Bob appeared on the screens and gave a brief speech about relationships in the 1990s.
+"Erotica" was performed with Madonna and the troupe in boxing gear.
+The string introduction of "Papa Don't Preach" played as Madonna recreated the masturbation sequence of the Blond Ambition tour with a dancer wearing one of the tour's costumes on the red velvet bed from that tour.
+An orgy-like performance of "Justify My Love" followed.
+After singing the first verse of "Fever", a mash-up of "Hung Up" and its remix, "Hung Up on Tokischa", was performed by Madonna amid topless dancers; Dominican rapper Tokischa made an appearance on video.
+For "Bad Girl", Madonna was joined by her daughter Mercy James on piano.
+The ballroom performance of "Vogue" featured the troupe, including Estere, breakdancing and voguing.
+They were dressed in ballroom-inspired costumes, and strut on the catwalk as Madonna and a guest judged them.
+Policemen then subdued the singer, giving way to a shortened performance of "Human Nature".
+The act ended with "Crazy for You", which saw the singer hug a dancer decked out in the bondage costume from the original "Human Nature" music video.